Fuel Management & Future Pricing

 We are currently monitoring flooding across affected regions of Australia.
 All tours are being closely assessed due to ongoing weather events.
 Any itinerary changes, route amendments, or cancellations resulting from weather-related closures will be communicated to affected tour guests directly.
 If you have any questions regarding your booking or Terms and Conditions, our Travel Consultants are here to help.

-Access to the Mutitjulu Art Site – 12 March 2026
+Access to the Mutitjulu Art Site, Northern Territory

-Kulpi Mutitjulu (Mutitjulu Rock Art Cave) has been closed throughout 2025 in accordance to the wishes of the Anangu Traditional Owners and will remain closed until further notice.
+Kulpi Mutitjulu (Mutitjulu Rock Art Cave) was closed in 2025 in accordance to the wishes of the Anangu Traditional Owners and will remain closed until further notice.
 Upgrades will provide Anangu with assurances that sufficient protections are in place for both the irreplaceable rock art in the caves and for visitors’ safety.

 Uluṟu-Kata Tjuṯa National Park and Anangu would like to thank visitors for their understanding and apologise for any inconvenience.